Become a Patron

 It takes 300 repetitions of a practice for it to become muscle memory, and 3000 repetitions to switch from one move to another.

-As a writing coach, one of the things I do is help people write books.
-When we are learning to sit down and write, noticing what happens in our bodies can help uncover our conscious and unconscious limitations so that we can be successful.
-We practice and reflect on the practice, experiment, try again, and most importantly, we repeat it, over and over again until we become what we are practicing.
+For example, with writing, when we are learning to sit down and write, if we notice what happens in our bodies, we can uncover our conscious and unconscious limitations.
+We practice and reflect on the practice, experiment, try again.
+Most importantly, we repeat our practice, over and over again until we embody what we are practicing.

-With repeated, ongoing effort, clients experience the changes they seek, and make their dreams a reality.
+With repeated, ongoing effort, students and clients experience the changes they seek, and make their dreams a reality.
+Learn more about how you can become a Skills for Change Coach here.